jayanthsagar/jayanthsagar.github.io/_posts/2015-12-03-short-read-book-for-devops.md

 ---
 layout: post
-title: Four prerequisits for devops success
+title: Four prerequisites for devops success
 ---
 <p class="message">
-This book comes handy if you are a DevOps and confused with what best practice to follow.
+This book comes handy if you are a DevOps engineer and confused with what best practice to follow.
 I suggest to read it daily before you start your work.</p>

 What is it about?